nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="spatial-layout"></a>Spatial layout proposal

-A impossible city design has:
+A Impossible City design has:
   * **no highways**
   * **no roads** with lanes wide enough for cars and trucks
   * **no empty rooftops**